-Washington D.C., February 12, 2019 — Ipsos MORI’s exclusive study, conducted in partnership with the Centre for Aging Better, a UK charity, funded by an endowment from The National Lottery Community Fund, shows the negativity felt by the online public across 30 countries about aging, and how they are preparing for later life.
+Washington D.C., February 12, 2019 — Ipsos’s exclusive study, conducted in partnership with the Centre for Aging Better, a UK charity, funded by an endowment from The National Lottery Community Fund, shows the negativity felt by the online public across 30 countries about aging, and how they are preparing for later life.

 Sentiments in the U.S.

 Overall, working age Americans (18-64) fall slightly above the global average in optimism about aging (40%) and are right in line with the average in what age is considered to be old (66 years).
 In the U.S., two-fifths of the population under the age of 50 (40%) consider someone old if they are between 60-69 years of age while only a fourth of the population of those between 50-64 (26%) believe the same.
 Older age groups are more likely to believe old age happens later; only 20% of those who are under 35 consider 70-79 to be old, while 43% of those who are 50-64 believe the same.

 Working age Americans are rather optimistic when it comes to preparedness for aging.
 Three-quarters think it is possible to prepare for old age (75%), which is more than 10-points above the global total (64%).
 Furthermore, a significantly smaller portion than the rest of the world said they worry about getting old (48%, versus 52% globally).

 The older working age Americans get, the more they prioritize spending time with loved ones and de-emphasize work.
 About a third of those under 35 (35%) say having more time to spend with friends/family is the best thing about growing old, but this number rises to 39% for those between 35-49 and 41% for those who are between 50-64.
 Similarly, the sentiment that giving up work is also something to look forward to increases in importance with age (15% of those who are under 35, 17% of those who are between 35-49, and 19% of those who are between 50-64 share this belief).